futurewei-cloud/chogori-platform/docs/TSO.md

 struct TSOWorkerControlInfo
 {
-    bool      okToIssueTS           - flag indicating if this core is ok to issue TS, could be false when shutdow is signaled uint16_t  TbeNanoSecStep        - step to skip between timestam, actually same as the number of worker cores uint64_t  TbeTESAdjustment      - batch ending time adjustment from current chrono::steady_clock::now();
+    bool      okToIssueTS           - flag indicating if this core is ok to issue TS, could be false when shutdow is signaled uint16_t  TBENanoSecStep        - step to skip between timestamp, actually same as the number of worker cores uint64_t  TBEAdjustment      - batch ending time adjustment from current chrono::steady_clock::now();
     uint16_t  TsDelta               - batch starting time adjustment from TbeTSEAdjustment, basically the uncertainty window size uint64_t  reservedTimeShreshold - reservedTimeShreshold upper bound, the generated batch and TS in it can't be bigger than that
 }
 ```
 TimeSyncTask is responsible to check current machine clock is drift off from time authorities (e.g. Atomic/GPS clock or NTP).
-If it is drift large enough, it will adjust TbeTESAdjustment and TsDelta in TSOWorkerControlInfo and which will be sent to all the worker cores.
+If it is drift large enough, it will adjust TBEAdjustment and TsDelta in TSOWorkerControlInfo and which will be sent to all the worker cores.
+Upon the start of service, in first TimeSync we keep the delta between time authority time and local machine steady clock, e.g. TAI in high Acuracy system(number of nano seconds), _diffTALocalInNanosec.
+TBEAdjustment is initialized with _diffTALocalInNanosec.
+Upon futher TimeSynTask, we check new time value from time authority and compare with local steady_clock to check if local steady_clock drifted(differs from _diffTALocalInNanosec) and if it does, we adjust _diffTALocalInNanosec and TBEAdjustment.
+Besides local steady_clock drift (away from Time Authroity), another reason TBEAdjustment may change could be that the time uncertainty window size change from Time Authority.
+Such change is rare and can be ignored when in High Accuracy system, but can happen in Low Accuracy case with NTP.

-Change on TsDelTa is relatively simple, once TbeTESAdjustment's update is set.
+Change on TsDelTa is relatively simple, once TBEAdjustment's update is set and time uncertainty window is known from time authority.
 Basically, it will be adjusted so that derived Ts is the true time Ts at the moment of update.
-The tricky issue is updating of TbeTESAdjustment.
+The tricky issue is updating of TBEAdjustment.

-TbeTESAdjustment is the adjustment to be done to current system_clock::Now().time_since_epoch().count() to generate TBeTESBase, the base end time for the timestamp batch to be issued.
+TBEAdjustment is the adjustment to be done to current steady_clock::Now().time_since_epoch().count() to generate TBEBase, the base end time for the timestamp batch to be issued.
 There are two reasons to have this adjustment.
-1. The system time of TSO server has a time difference to the time given by time authority(atomic/GPS clock or NTP), which is the simple delta between machine system time and time authority.
+1. The steady time of TSO server is time since the machine booted, has a difference to the time given by time authority(atomic/GPS clock or NTP).
 2. After some duration of time, When the time drift sufficient large between master instance of TSO server and the time authority, we need to adjust the simple delta.

-It is very important to point out again that when we update the TbeTESAdjustment,TSO server need to do the smearing of the time to make sure 1)the ending time of timestamp is not going backwards.
+It is very important to point out again that when we update the TBEAdjustment,TSO server need to do the smearing of the time to make sure 1)the ending time of timestamp is not going backwards.
 2) the rate of smearing is not exceeding the ration between MTL to batch TTL.
 1) is for making sure the TEnd of timstamp is strinctly increasing, 2) is to make sure already issued out timestamp batch preserves causal consistency with new issuing time stamp batch.
 This is done both at the control core and worker core.
 When the value need to be updated is large, large than 1 microsecond, the control core smearing it to 1 microsecond per X microsecond.
 X can be set fixed, e.g. at 10 microsecond, or depends on the value of adjusment we need to do, the bigger it is, the smaller X to be set to reduce the total time duration for the smearing.
-Also on the worker core side, when smearing backward happens(i.e. new TbeTESAdjustment is smaller by 1), work core need to make sure to wait at least one full microsecond after microsecondOfLastRequest before it can issue new timestamp batch so that the timestamp never has smaller Te in the timestamp batch.
+Also on the worker core side, when smearing backward happens(i.e. new TBEAdjustment is smaller by 1), work core need to make sure to wait at least one full microsecond after microsecondOfLastRequest before it can issue new timestamp batch so that the timestamp never has smaller Te in the timestamp batch.

-Since worker core is using system clock and TbeTESAdjustment to have accurate time stamp batch, we do not allow TSO server system clock change.
+Since worker core is using system clock and TBEAdjustment to have accurate time stamp batch, we do not allow TSO server system clock change.
 It can be changed when the instance is on standby mode.
 This way, we can simplify the implementation of TimeSyncTask handling.
 When TSO server starts up (transitioned from standby mode), it could adjust machine system clock after get the real time from time authority (atomic/GPS clock or NTP), as well as other parameters in TSOWorkerControlInfo, before seting up worker cores.
 After that, essentially the control core take over the time adjustment through TimeSyncTask.

 There is no server side load balance between worker cores for design simplicity and robustiness, furthermore such simple design and implementation minimize the latency and server cost, the load balance can be easily at K2 TSO Client side.
 A simple random or round Robin load balance between worker cores on the client side should be sufficient.
 Of course, for High Accuracy system, where there are mulitple active TSO servers, the load balance between TSO servers is different issue and will be discussed in section 4.1